Walking with dogs: An introduction

 "Hello.
 No-one loves a good walk like us dogs!
 There are some brilliant walking holidays that you can go on, and your owners can come too!

 Please let us know on booking that you'll be bringing your dog.
 We can then book dog-friendly accommodation for your walking holiday.
-There is no extra charge.

 Your dog stays with you, sleeping on the floor (perhaps on a favourite blanket) in your own room.
 He or she will never be in kennels or yards or anywhere else!